lwjohnst86/analyzing-cohorts-course/chapter3.md

 ```

 `@instructions`
-- Using the functions from broom.mixed, tidy the model, create confidence intervals, and exponentiate the estimates.
+- Using the function from broom.mixed, tidy the model, create confidence intervals, and exponentiate the estimates.
-- Select only the most important results: the effect, terms, estimates, and the lower and upper confidence interval.

 `@hint`
 - Use the `tidy` function on model object.